Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Theory

 One would like to make the formal expansion

 where $\delta'$ is the distributional derivative of the Dirac delta function, which may be handled in practice using integration by parts.
-This expansion is impossible for this process because the zeroth-order mismatch frequency $\Delta \omega_0 = \pm 2 b_0 k_x$ is independent of the integration variable $\mathbf{k}'$, and so the distributional derivative is undefined --- any attempt to perform the collision integral will introduce a divergent factor $\left|\frac{\partial \Delta \omega_0}{\partial \mathbf{k}'}\right|^{-1}.$
+This expansion is impossible for this process because the zeroth-order mismatch frequency $\Delta \omega_0 = \pm 2 b_0 k_x$ is independent of the integration variable $\mathbf{k}'$, and so the distributional derivative is undefined --- any attempt to perform the collision integral in this way will introduce a divergent factor $\left|\frac{\partial \Delta \omega_0}{\partial \mathbf{k}'}\right|^{-1}.$ Hence the contributions from this process must be handled more carefully.

-Physically, this issue originates from a change in the topology of the resonance surfaces for the $\pm, \pm \to \mp$ processes when $\beta$ is turned on.
-When $\beta$ is zero, the resonance surface is effectively the entire plane $(k_x',k_y'),$ as the resonance condition may be satisfied for any $\mathbf{k}'$ as long as the resultant wave has $k_x=0.$ When $\beta$ is nonzero, the resonance surface collapses to a pair of closed curves when $k_x\ne 0$ and a pair of lines when $k_x=0$ --- see Fig.~\ref{fig:resonance}.

-Another interpretation of this is that all triplet Rossby-Alfv\'en processes \emph{except} $\pm, \pm \to \mp$ may be decomposed into interactions of pure Alfv\'en and/or Rossby waves.
+An interpretation of this observation --- that na\"ive expansion of the resonance constraint fails --- is that all triplet Rossby-Alfv\'en processes \emph{except} $\pm, \pm \to \mp$ may be decomposed into interactions of pure Alfv\'en and/or Rossby waves.
 The basic features of the various kinds of Rossby-Alfv\'en triplet interactions are summarized in Table \ref{table}.

-An important point, however, is that the $\beta \to 0$ singularity is an artifice of weak turbulence theory; in a real system, the singularity will be screened by a finite resonance broadening.
-Indeed, in \S \ref{sec:sim}, we will see that the transition from pure MHD to the $\beta$-plane appears to be smooth.

-In any case, it is thus difficult to make direct analytic progress with the weak turbulence spectral equations.
-However, one realizes that in a stationary state, the time-averaged Rossby-Alfv\'en cross-correlator must \emph{vanish} as long as $k_x\ne 0,$ since it naturally oscillates at the fast frequency $\Omega$.
-This imposes a major constraint on the stationary, time-averaged spectra: we must have

-Thus, at the level of weak turbulence, a stationary cross-helicity is \emph{equivalent} to a deviation from energy equipartition.
-This also determines momentum transport.
-Another view is that the alignment of the velocity field with the magnetic field is determined by the alignment of the Els\"asser populations.
-Moreover, one may rearrange this to identify the left-hand side with the Lorentz force and the right-hand side with the turbulent emf and obtain:

-This tells us that the system organizes so that, at each scale $k$, the ratio of the rate of production of velocity fluctuations to the rate of production of magnetic fluctuations is $k_{\rm MR}^2/k^2$, an explicit form of the maxim that at lengthscales larger than $\ell_{\rm MR}$, the turbulence is primarily kinetic, and at smaller scales it is primarily magnetic.

-The vanishing of the cross-correlator also tells us that the imaginary part of the cross helicity vanishes, $\operatorname{Im} H_\mathbf{k} = 0$.
-This is equivalent to the statement that the turbulent flux of $A$ vanishes in weak turbulence theory, and consistent with the Zel'dovich theorem for sufficiently large $b_0$ and/or sufficiently small fluctuations $\langle \tilde b^2 \rangle$.
-We should not be surprised, as even a \emph{weak} mean field is known to quench the turbulent resistivity \cite{cattaneo91,gruzinov94,gruzinov96,fan2019}.